jeffstevens98/loebTrainingKiosk/README.txt

 At this point, you should be ready to go!
 Execute the trainingKiosk.bat file by double clicking it and you should have your kiosk that tracks user input and issues session timeouts working.
 If you experience any issues, please leave an issue on the github repo webpage.

+Some other configurations you may want to make:

-One last bit of advice is that if you want this script to run at start up on your windows PC, do the following:
+If you want this script to run at start up on your windows PC, do the following:

 1. Go to the start menu and search for "task scheduler".
 Find the task scheduler in the search results and click it to open it.
 2. Click "create basic task"